 - 1/2 cup of vanilla yogurt (recipe called for buttermilk)

 - 1 large egg

-Preheat the oven to 350 degrees.
-Coat an 8 inch round cake pan with cooking spray.
 Lightly spoon flour into a measuring cup, level with a knife.
-Combine flour, brown sugar, cinnamon and salt in a bowl; cut in butter with a pastry blender or two knives until mixture resembles coarse meal.
-Reserve 1/2 cup of flour mixture for topping; set aside.
+Combine flour, brown sugar, cinnamon, and salt in a bowl; cut in butter with a pastry blender or two knives until the mixture resembles a coarse meal.
+Reserve 1/2 cup of the flour mixture for topping; set aside.

-Combine remaining flour mixture, baking powder and baking soda; add the vanilla yogurt (or buttermilk), vanilla and egg to flour mixture.
+Combine the remaining flour mixture, baking powder, and baking soda; add the vanilla yogurt (or buttermilk), vanilla, and egg to the flour mixture.
 Beat at medium speed of a mixer until well blended.

 Spoon batter into the prepared cake pan.
-Sharply tap pan once on counter to remove air bubbles.
+Sharply tap the pan once on the counter to remove air bubbles.
 Sprinkle reserved 1/2 cup flour mixture over batter.